 Tunisia is a country of contrasts.

-Only five hours south of the capital Tunis, you reach the pristine Sahara desert.
-Its massive dunes and rocky landscapes provide the perfect backdrop for film crews from all over.
+The South is only six hours drive from the capital, Tunis, and there you will find the pristine Sahara desert.
+Large dunes and rocky landscapes provide the perfect backdrop for film crews from all over the world.

 Proximity to Europe

 Tunisia is accessible from all over the world: Tunis-Rome is just over an hours flying time away and Tunis-London is under three hours.

 Tunisia is a small manageable country; from Bizerte in the north to Tataouine in the south is @ 600km, about the length of the coast of California.
 There is a small population of 11 million people and a high literacy rate.